Reflecting on Jonah the prophet:

 There are so many voices that influence us, subconsciously.
 I can not proclaim to know which voices were influencing Jonah, but I certainly know which ones influence me.

-What I find comforting and reassuring about Jonah’s story is God’s persistence to redeem this unwilling Prophet; God could have sent any other prophet to Nineveh but he gave Jonah another chance, just like He gives me millions of chances.
+What I find reassuring about Jonah’s story is God’s persistence to redeem this unwilling Prophet; God could have sent any other prophet to Nineveh, but he gave Jonah another chance, just like He gives me millions of chances.
 So, even if I continue to run faster than Jonah, I am reassured to know that God will continue to capsize my ship and send me whales.

 This year, the Coptic Church celebrates Jonah’s fast on February 6,7,8.